SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A collection of frequently asked questions and answers to them.
 The answers are based on other users' experiences with KoboldAI, so they may not always be completely accurate.
 ## KoboldAI
 Q: What is a token?<br>
-A: Token is a piece of word (about 3-4 characters) or a whole word itself.
+A: Token is a piece of word (about 3-4 characters) or a whole word.
 Tokens are essentially the number of words that go into the AI pool to create the response.

 Q: What are the models?<br>
 A: Models are differently trained and finetuned AI units capable of generating text output.